Soka457han/AlphaAgent/README.md

 ### Why the Numbers Differ — and Why That's Expected

 The notebook backtest and getagent live dashboard show different numbers.
-This is normal and expected:
+This is normal and expected :

 **1. Trade count is different (18 vs 3)**
 The notebook runs the full backtest from December 28, 2025 → June 27, 2026 (181 days). getagent started live paper trading on June 27, 2026 at 00:21 UTC — only the most recent live trades appear on the dashboard.
 The 3 getagent trades are a subset of the final window, not the full history.